eder1234/Nav-GUI-1.0/README.md

 2. Run the script with Python by executing: `python nav_gui.py`.
 3. Use the GUI to browse and load images, match features, generate and process point clouds, and determine navigation actions.

+### Demo Images

+Demo images are provided in the `demo_images` folder for quick testing.
+The GUI is ready to be tested using these images.
+For reliable action output, use frames 10 and 20.
+Testing with frames 10 and 100 will not yield a reliable action, demonstrating the tool's range of functionality.

 ## Contributing

 Contributions to Nav GUI 1.0 are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.